 Elections for rural municipalities are held every four years.
-Wednesday, October 28, 2020 is the provincially set date to elect reeves and Councillors in odd-numbered divisions in rural municipalities.
+Monday November 9th, 2020 is the provincially set date to elect Reeves and Councillors in odd-numbered divisions in rural municipalities.

 Rural municipalities hold an election for selected divisions every two years (odd-numbered divisions in one election period and then for even-numbered divisions in the following election period).
 Each council member holds office for a four-year term.

 Locations are announced on the RM website, social media sites, in local post offices and with signage at poll locations.

 To be eligible to vote, you must be at least 18 years old, be a Canadian citizen and qualify as one of the following:

 - a resident in the rural municipality for at least three consecutive months immediately preceding the day of the election

 - the registered owner (or purchaser under a bona fide agreement for sale) of land in the rural municipality